MidnightDreamerX17/skill20/Optional/Feats.md

 - **Augment Summoning** - The character's summons gain a bonus of +1 to experience level.
 - **Blessed Attribute** (specific) (requires Experience Level 10) - One of the character's attributes is increased by 1.
 This feat can be taken once per attribute.
 - **Blessed Attribute, Greater** (specific) (requires Experience Level 20) - One of the character's attributes is increased by 1.
 This feat can be taken once per attribute.
+- **Blind Fight** - The character does melee fighting normally while blind.
+- **Blind Fight, Greater** (requires Blind Fight) - The character does ranged fighting normally while blind.
 - **Body Builder** - The character's minimum dice rolls for maximum Hit Points are increased by 1.
 This means that they can roll a 2 through 6 on each die.
 If combined with *Toughness*, the total result is that a 3 through 6 could be rolled per die.
 - **Brace** - When the character's HPs are reduced to 0 or less, the character makes a d20 roll.
 On a natural roll of 19 or 20, they have 1 HP left.
 - **Cartographer** - The character gains a bonus of +4 to checks relating to maps.
 - **Chaos Shaping** - The character gains a bonus of +2 to stabilize, maintain, modify, and shape chaos matter.
 This is most effective in planes that work this way, e.g. the Gnosa and Bia strongholds.
 - **Combat Casting** - The character gains a bonus of +4 to concentration checks.
+- **Combat Casting, Greater** (requires Combat Casting) - The character gains a bonus of +4 to concentration checks.
 - **Counter Attack** - The character may choose to hold all actions and increase their Armor Class by 2.
 Any melee attack against the character that misses allows usage of one of their attacks.
 - **Danger Sense** - The character gains a bonus of +4 to avoid surprise.
+- **Danger Sense, Greater** (requires Danger Sense) - The character gains a bonus of +4 to avoid surprise.
 - **Direction Sense** - The character gains a bonus of +4 to checks relating to direction, estimating distance, and the like.
 - **Deceitful** - The character gains a bonus of +2 to disguise, forgery, lying, and other such checks.
 - **Deft Hands** - The character gains a bonus of +2 to steal, use rope, manipulate coin tosses, and other such checks.